 Loan Processing Deadlines

-Following are websites with helpful information regarding private student loans.
-The information was published by WellsFargo, however we are not indicating a preference for or recommending WellsFargo loans in any way, by making this information available to you.
-It is simply our opinion that the information is good and we hope it will be useful to borrowers.
+The following links contain helpful tips regarding private student loans.
+The information was published by WellsFargo.
+However, we are not indicating a preference for or recommending WellsFargo loans in any way.
+It is simply our opinion that the information would be useful to borrowers.